oyvindkinsey/UrlRouter/README.md

 Now we can do things like

     window.onhashchange = function() {
-    	router.match(locatin.hash); // returns the data object if successfull, undefined if not.
+    	router.match(location.hash); // returns the data object if successfull, undefined if not.
     }

 If the router finds a successfull match, it will first execute its corresponding handler,